TechUp-Labs/Request-Goblin/README.md

 ## Security

-If you discover any security-related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security-related issues, please email munshiji.zakir@gmail.com instead of using the issue tracker.

 ## Postcardware